-Darren Shahlavi who costars as Twister in the film, has been a fan of Hong Kong cinema since a boy and even attended a seminar for film fighting by Donnie Yen 20 years ago in London, England.
+Darren Shahlavi, who co-starred as Twister in the film, has been a fan of Hong Kong cinema since a boy and even attended a seminar for film fighting by Donnie Yen twenty years ago in London, England.
 See more »

 In the final fight, the announcer's microphone appears to be a modern condenser microphone.
 The film takes place in the 1950's.
 See more »

 Ip Man 2 is a huge step backwards from the original Ip Man.
 It lacks the compelling drama and the excellent characterizations that made the first film so successful.
 Instead, the filmmakers decided to focus a little more on the action and it shows as the fight scenes here are a lot more over-the-top and fantastical this time around.
 But is it a still a good movie?
 Let's take a look, shall we?